Interments & Disinterments

-When human remains shall have been interred pursuant to a written interment permit, the Association may, unless said permit expressly provides otherwise, allow the nearest of kin of said decedent to erect a monument or memorial over or embellishment upon the grave in accordance with its rules and regulations.
+When human remains shall have been interred pursuant to a written interment permit, the Association may, unless said permit expressly provides otherwise, allow the nearest next of kin of said decedent to erect a monument/memorial/or embellishment over or upon the grave in accordance with its Rules and Regulations.

 The Association, its agents, servants and employees shall not be held responsible for any mistake or error occurring in carrying out a request from an order not submitted clearly in writing by a person authorized to place the order.
 The lot owner or representative thereof shall assume all risks of error when attempting to place an order or request by telephone or without benefit of precise and proper instructions as to the particular space, size and location in a plot or lot where interment is desired, or from the omission of the owner to file with the Association and maintain current information as to the address and identity of the owner, the representatives of the owner if not an individual, and a grave layout map approved by it.

 Although the Association may elect to accommodate a lot owner by acting on less formal methods and less reliable documentation, the Association shall be entitled to refuse any instructions unless submitted in writing.

 No grave layout map may be used unless and until it is first submitted to, approved by and filed with the Association in its Cemetery Office, and the Association’s charges for said approval and filing are paid.